Services

 Chemical composition

-Lignocellulosic biomass is first ground to obtain a sawdust.
-This grinding can be carry out under cold conditions to avoid the loss in volatile compounds.
+Lignocellulosic biomass is first ground to obtain sawdust.
+This can be done cold to avoid losing volatile compounds.

-• The extractives content is obtained by extraction of the sawdust with different solvents such as water and acetone with a ASE extraction system.
+• The extractives content is determined by extracting the sawdust with various solvents such as water and acetone using an ASE (Accelerated Solvent Extraction) extractor.
+Steam extraction can be used to determine the volatile extractives content.

-• The polysaccharides contents are obtained by acid hydrolysis and HPLC analysis of the constitutive sugars obtained.
-By calculation, it is then possible to determine the cellulose and hemicelluloses contents.
+• The polysaccharide content is obtained by acid hydrolysis and HPLC analysis of the constituent sugars obtained according to ISO standard 21437.
+The cellulose and hemicelluloses content can then be calculated.

-• The minerals content is the residue from calci-nation at 525°C (with carbonates) or at 900°C (without carbonates) of a biomass sample.
+• The mineral content is the residue obtained after calcining at 525°C (with carbonates) or 900°C (without carbonates) of a biomass sample (according to ISO 1762 and ISO 2144 respectively).

 Biomass quality

-• The humidity or the dry matter content is obtained by difference of weights after drying at 105°C.
+• The humidity or the dry matter content is obtained by difference of weights after drying at 105°C according to ISO standard 638.

 • The mass volume is measured by determination of the dry weight of a given volume of biomass.